The 1 a.m. tip-off and the British basketball habit

 What's included: All-Star, In-Season Tournament, play-in

-The Sky Sports and TNT Sports NBA packages between them cover every major in-season event without exception.
-The NBA Cup (formerly the In-Season Tournament) group stage and knockout rounds are carried across both broadcasters [verify: NBA Cup UK rights split].
-The All-Star Weekend in February — the All-Star Game itself, Saturday night's Skills Challenge, Three-Point Contest and Slam Dunk Contest — airs in full on Sky Sports Arena.
+The Sky Sports and Amazon Prime Video NBA packages between them cover every major in-season event.
+The NBA Cup (formerly the In-Season Tournament) group stage and knockout rounds are carried across the two broadcasters.
+The All-Star Weekend in February — the All-Star Game itself, Saturday night's Skills Challenge, Three-Point Contest and Slam Dunk Contest — airs in full on Sky Sports.
 The play-in tournament in mid-April airs in full.
-The conference quarter-finals, semi-finals, conference finals and the Finals all air live and without UK blackout on Sky Sports.
+The conference quarter-finals, semi-finals, conference finals and the Finals all air live and without UK blackout on Sky Sports, which holds the bulk of the marquee slate as the new long-term UK home of the league.

-NBA League Pass is the gap: the In-Season Tournament knockouts and the Finals are blacked out in the UK on League Pass and require a Sky or TNT subscription instead.
+NBA League Pass is the gap: the In-Season Tournament knockouts and the Finals are blacked out in the UK on League Pass and require a Sky Sports (or NOW) or Amazon Prime Video subscription instead.
 The regular-season slate of 1,230 games is the part League Pass UK can serve without blackout in full.

 Streaming devices and apps

 Sky Sports streams natively via the Sky Stream box and the Sky Q box.
 NOW Sports streams via the NOW app on iOS, Android, Apple TV, Roku, Amazon Fire TV, Chromecast, smart TVs from Samsung, LG, Vizio and Hisense, the Xbox and PlayStation, and the web.
-TNT Sports via Discovery+ supports the same device range.
+Amazon Prime Video streams via the Prime Video app on the same broad device range — Fire TV, smart TVs, Apple TV, Roku, consoles, phones, tablets and the web.
 NBA League Pass streams via the NBA app on iOS, Android, Apple TV, Roku, Fire TV, Chromecast, smart TVs and the web.

 For pub viewing, the long-established London pubs that show NBA include the Sports Bar & Grill chain (Marylebone, Old Street, Victoria branches), Belushi's in Bayswater and Borough, and the various Doghouse and Pitcher & Piano venues across the city.
 Manchester's Lass O'Gowrie and Bristol's Smoke & Mirrors are among the regional venues running NBA viewing nights for the playoffs and Finals.
 Most of these venues open until 3 a.m. or later for the big NBA Finals matches.